© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Town wall, section on West Walls is a scheduled monument protected by Historic England under reference 1007149.
 View the official record →

-The Town wall, section on West Walls is a length of medieval defensive fortification in Cumberland, England.
+The Town wall, section on West Walls is a scheduled ancient monument forming part of the medieval defensive fortifications of Carlisle in Cumberland.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007149.

 Town wall, section on West Walls is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007149.